 Pre-K - 12

 New York State recognizes that opening pre-kindergarten through grade 12 schools for in-person instruction is critical to student health, well-being, academic success, and social functioning.
-The State is committed to prioritizing in-person learning while adhering to layered mitigation strategies such as vaccination, the appropriate use of face masks for unvaccinated persons, and implementing screening testing to monitor transmission and inform local public health actions.
+The State is committed to prioritizing in-person learning while adhering to layered mitigation strategies such as vaccination, the appropriate use of face masks, and implementing screening testing to monitor transmission and inform local public health actions.

 Thank you for all of your efforts and partnership as you work to reopen schools safely during this unprecedented time.